nawar-hisso/simple-storage/README.md

-# Getting Started with Create React App
+# Simple Storage

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project will explain you the basic of how to deal with the smart contract, how to read write and get your metamask balance.

 ## How to play with it?